TheonlyLB/CZ1115-Project/README.md

 Regular data points require more partitions to be isolated than an anomaly data point.
 The number of partitions needed/anomaly score is computed for all data points and compared to a threshold value.

 ## Optuna Hyperparameter Tuning for XGB
+Optuna is an automatic hyperparameter optimisation framework that is capable of generating the optimal set of hyperparameters.

 The search spaces for the hyperparameters in Optuna tuning were set as such after several trials:

 params = {<br>